 An impressive programme for the Saturday has included six stages across the town, followed by fun loving afterparties.A stonking live music line-up featured in 2020, with new “stage” the DISCOTRACTOR proving a big hit.

-Large scale and intimate performance will be everywhere you turn.
+Large scale and intimate performance were everywhere you turned.

-Don’t miss the fire and light procession where masked torch bearers “drove” colossal animal lanterns through the streets at dusk, fine Cumbrian market of artisan local food, drink and stylish goods in partnership with Crafty Vintage, and the bonkers Drovers Cup competition which includes Pint Passing, Egg Throwing, Sausage Eating (Cumberland of course) and Hay Bale Racing.
+We also enjoyed the fire and light processions whereby masked torch bearers “drove” colossal animal lanterns through the streets at dusk, fine Cumbrian market of artisan local food, drink and stylish goods in partnership with Crafty Vintage, and the bonkers Drovers Cup competition which included Pint Passing, Egg Throwing, Sausage Eating (Cumberland of course) and Hay Bale Racing.

-The Winter Droving is hands down one of the best events of the year.
+The Winter Droving is hands down one of the area’s best events of the year.